g-dendiev/Density-estimation-with-imprecise-kernels-application-to-classification./README.md

         -> Note : I used the PyCharm IDE to do the project on mac OS.
                   You may change some folders to the datasets to make it work.

+Notes :
-Note : This manipulation will lead to use all pairs of parameters made with epsilon in [10%, 20%, 40%] and a separation of your datas in [ 30%, 50%, 75%].
+  - This manipulation will lead to use all pairs of parameters made with epsilon in [10%, 20%, 40%] and a separation of your datas in [ 30%, 50%, 75%].
 The bases datasets are : diabetes.data.csv, iris.data.csv and wine.data.csv.
 So that it won't take too much time to compute it all.
+  - Nearly all functions are made in the same script.
+If there are not, the Classes repository contains all implementations of kernels (triangular and Epanechikov).
+You can see it if you want to.
+  - The main() function at the end is defined to call one function that will call all the others that will in turn call all over and so on.

 # Results :